toolness/security-adventure/README.md

 ### Vulnerability: Reflected Cross Site Scripting

-The home page of the app accepts a `msg` querystring argument containing a status message to display.
+The home page of the app accepts a `msg` querystring argument containing a hex-encoded status message to display.
 This is used, for instance, when users fail to authenticate properly and the server needs to provide feedback.

 This isn't exactly a best practice for various reasons, but most importantly, it contains a [Reflected Cross Site Scripting][reflected] vulnerability!